17tayyy/NetPeek/README.md

 # Fast Python Port Scanner

-A simple and fast TCP port scanner written in Python.
+A simple and fast python TCP port scanner.
 This script allows you to scan a range of ports on a target IP address to identify open ports and their associated services.

 ## Features